treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 - Ned Batchelder's [Python Names and Values][] talk
 - Brandon Rhodes' [Names, Objects, and Plummeting From The Cliff][rhodes] talk

-This mental model of Python is tricky to internalize so it's okay if you're still confused!
+This mental model of Python is tricky to internalize so it's okay if it still feels confusing!
 Python's features and best practices *often* nudge us toward "doing the right thing" automatically.
 But if your code is acting strangely, it might be due to changing an object you didn't mean to change.